 The Committee will consist of at least three and no more than five members.
-There must be at least one public Board member, at least one registrant Board member and one member with a Chartered Professional Accounting (CPA) designation.
-Remaining members are at the discretion of the Board in consultation with staff, the Governance Committee and the Finance and Audit Committee chair and may or may not be Board members.
+There must be at least one public Board member and at least one registrant Board member or elected Board member.
+If there are significant gaps in expertise as set out in the composition matrix, the Board may appoint an external person to be a member of the Committee.
+Remaining members are at the discretion of the Board in consultation with staff and the Governance Committee chair and may or may not be Board members.